 If the mastermind behind the most beloved animated movies of all time is this excited for the film, I guess I should be too.
 Of the four movies on this list, we probably know the most about this one: It's going to be a love story revolving around Woody and Bo Peep.

 It was a very well kept secret for a long time (so well kept that even the President of Pixar and Disney Animation didn't even know it was being made).
 Woody and Buzz will be working together to find Bo Peep and bring her home, as she was absent in Toy Story 3.
-Famed composer Randy Newman will return to compose, and fan favorites Mr. Potato Head and Trixie will be returning.
-If that isn't enough to get you excited yet, than I'm sure we'll be getting more news soon enough.
+Famed composer Randy Newman will return to compose.
+Originally, Don Rickles was set to lend his voice to the fan favorite character Mr. Potato Head, but unfortunately Rickles passed away on April 6, 2017 before having the chance to record his lines.

 Which movie are you most excited for?